 As with many Australian coastal areas, beaches and water activities are a major attraction.

-The Mandurah visitor centre at 75 Mandurah Terrace is open daily except for Good Friday, Christmas Day and Boxing Day.
+The Mandurah visitor center at 75 Mandurah Terrace is open daily except for Good Friday, Christmas Day and Boxing Day.

 04 of 08

-Some 175 kilometres south of Perth, Bunbury is Western Australia's third largest city after Perth and Mandurah.
+Some 175 kilometers (108 miles) south of Perth, Bunbury is Western Australia's third largest city after Perth and Mandurah.
 It is located near the mouth of the Collie River at the southern end of the Leschenault Inlet.

 If you wish to bypass the Margaret River region, the South Western Highway to Albany starts at Bunbury.

-The Bunbury visitor centre at the old railway station, Carmody Place is open daily except for Good Friday, Christmas Day and Boxing Day.Continue to 5 of 8 below.
+The Bunbury visitor center at the old railway station, Carmody Place is open daily except for Good Friday, Christmas Day and Boxing Day.Continue to 5 of 8 below.

 05 of 08

-Probably best known for its two-kilometre-long wooden jetty, said to be the longest wooden pier in the southern hemisphere, Busselton is some 220 kilometres south-southwest of Perth.
+Probably best known for its two-kilometer-long wooden jetty, said to be the longest wooden pier in the southern hemisphere, Busselton is some 220 kilometers (136 miles) south-southwest of Perth.
 It is located at the northeastern end of the Margaret River wine and surfing region.

 At the end of the popular Busselton jetty, the Underwater Observatory brings visitors face to face with one of the country's best artificial reefs and the variety of colorful marine life.